Love Sux: Music and lyrics

 Love Sux was described by Lavigne in an interview with Entertainment Weekly as the "most alternative record I've made from front to back", further explaining "most of my albums have like pop songs, ballads, and it's quite diverse.
 The people I worked with really understood me and come from that genre of music".
 She described the recording of the album as feeling as though she was "back in high school hanging out with the type of people [she] grew up with, and it was just effortless."
 In an interview with Nylon, Lavigne said that "the album is light and happy, even though there's songs about heartbreak and breaking up" but that "it's also anthemic, and it's powerful, and it has a positive message for people to stand up for yourself, to have self-worth."
 She further stated that Love Sux is the album she had "wanted to make for [her] whole career," drawing skate punk influences from NOFX, Blink-182, Green Day and the Offspring.

-The album has been described by critics as being pop-punk, skate punk, alternative rock, and emo pop.
+The album has been described by critics as being pop-punk, alternative rock and emo.